elliottback/Whisky-Reviews/reviews/Aberlour Casg Annamh Batch 4.md

 * **Taste:** bubble gum, butyric acid, bananas, cola, and oak
 * **Finish:** brief, milk and candy

 I did not enjoy this at all, in fact, I find it terrible.
+Water did nothing to improve it, except mute and dilute the flavours of the whisky.
 Any of the core range, like the 12-year, or Abunadh, are far superior to this malt.

 It noses incredibly hot, tastes like it's been vomited up by a creature, and does **not** make me want to return for more.
 Avoid!